MicrosoftDocs/SupportArticles-docs/support/previous-versions/msxml/use-contains-xpath-function.md

 ## Step-by-Step Example

-1. In Notepad, create a new XML document named Books.xml, and paste the following XML:
+1. In Notepad, create a new XML document named *Books.xml*, and paste the following XML:

     ```xml
     <?xml version="1.0"?>